Healthy Homes Assessment Karamu

 Karamu Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement to all Karamu and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Karamu and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.

-• Property managers and private landlords must ensure their rental properties conform to the Healthy Homes Standard within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers must ensure their rental properties conform to the Healthy Homes Standard within 90 days of any new, renewed or varied tenant.

 Unreasonable Gaps & Holes